vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Assignments/Project-Requirements.md

 ## Project Requirements
 Select **one** of these four options for your intensive project:
 1. **New project, solo** - start a new project from scratch.
 Project github repo must be started before March 8th.
-Evaluation below
+Evaluation below.
+      - To choose this option, **you must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.gpk1osyprrjo) and get it approved by a staff member by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval** in order to choose this option.
+Teams cannot be more than 5 engineers.
 2. **New project, team** - start a new project with a team of engineers.
 Project github repo must be started before March 8th.
+      - To choose this option, **EACH TEAMMATE must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.gpk1osyprrjo) and get it approved by a staff member by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval)** in order to choose this option.
+Each teammate will have an individual portion of the project they are accountable for, instead of having just one deliverable.
+Teams cannot be more than 5 engineers.
 3. **Old project, solo** - continue building an old project into an even better version.
 This can be a project you made in SPD, a previous intensive, or a susbstantial extension on a class project.
       - To choose this option, **you must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.gpk1osyprrjo) and get it approved by a staff member by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval** in order to choose this option.
 Teams cannot be more than 5 engineers.
 4. **Old project, team** - continue building an old project into an even better version.
 This can be a project you made in SPD, a previous intensive, or a susbstantial extension on a class project.
       - To choose this option, **EACH TEAMMATE must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.gpk1osyprrjo) and get it approved by a staff member by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval)** in order to choose this option.
 Each teammate will have an individual portion of the project they are accountable for, instead of having just one deliverable.
 Teams cannot be more than 5 engineers.

-Opening speech - reminder every day Make people feel like it's a projec they are proud of - all recruiters / proud ... not requirements/ Recruiters, in slack channel; parent way to improve x y z
-Technical advisor
-counting - 5 commits
-lock-in
-Formal - lockin - informal (joy as a resource, snack day) Must not use tutorial code
-Proud of
-Check early
-minimum requirements:
-Examples that meet that we are proud of and here is why - testing, code, features (Examples from each track)

 Things that do not count as a portfolio project include: class contractor project, projects with code that is not functional.